Are You a Good Candidate for Dental Implants?

 Long-Term Cost-Effectiveness

 While the upfront cost is higher, implants can be more cost-effective in the long run.
-If cared for properly, they rarely need replacement.
+If properly cared for, they rarely need replacement.

 Other options, like dentures or bridges, may need to be replaced every 5-10 years, which can add up over time.